Biden drops Trump attempt to ban TikTok, WeChat; orders new review

 Biden's new executive order revokes the WeChat and TikTok orders Trump issued in August, along with another in January that targeted eight other communications and financial technology software applications.

-The Trump administration contended that WeChat and TikTok posed national security concerns with the threat that the sensitive personal data of U.S. users could be collected by China’s government.
+The Trump administration contended that WeChat and TikTok posed national security concerns because sensitive personal data of U.S. users could be collected by China’s government.

 Both TikTok, which has over 100 million users in the United States, and WeChat have denied posing national security concerns.